FC Gaz Metan Târgu Mureș

-Fotbal Club Gaz Metan Târgu Mureș was a Romanian football club from Târgu Mureș, Mureș County.
+Fotbal Club Gaz Metan Târgu Mureș was a Romanian football club from Târgu Mureș.

-In its history, Gaz Metan has played for eight seasons in Liga III, between 2000 and 2009.
+In its history, Gaz Metan played for eight seasons in Liga III, between 2000 and 2009.

 History

 Gaz Metan achieved promotion to the Divizia C, Romanian's third division, at the end of the 1999–2000 season, winning Divizia D – Mureș County.

 During its first season in Divizia C, 2000–01, coached by Florea Ispir, Gaz Metan enjoying a good form finishing in 2nd place.
 In the following season, "Mureșenii" finished on the 8th place.